9 FAM 402.10

 a.
 (U) USCIS may deny or revoke an approved H-2A or H-2B petition if it is discovered that the petitioner collected or entered into an agreement to collect a fee or other compensation (direct or indirect) from the beneficiary as a condition of the beneficiary obtaining or maintaining employment or if the petitioner knows or reasonably should have known at the time of filing the I-129 petition that the beneficiary has paid or agreed to pay any facilitator, recruiter, or similar employment service as a condition or requirement of obtaining employment.
 Prohibited job placement fees do not include the lower of the fair market value of, or actual costs for, transportation to the United States or the payment of any government-specified fees such as fees required by a foreign government for the issuance of a passport and the visa issuance fees, unless prohibited by statute or the employer, agent, facilitator, recruiter, or similar employment service agreed with the beneficiary that it will pay these costs and fees).

 b.
-(U) If you have reason to believe that the alien-beneficiary has paid a prohibited fee or agreed to pay such a fee and s/he has not been reimbursed or the agreement to pay the fee has not been terminated, you should return the petition to USCIS for reconsideration following current procedures outlined in 9 FAM 601.13 after consulting with your liaison in the Office of the Legal Adviser for Consular Affairs (L/CA).
+(U) If you have reason to believe that the applicant has paid a prohibited fee or agreed to pay such a fee and has not been reimbursed or the agreement to pay the fee has not been terminated, you should return the petition to USCIS for reconsideration following current procedures outlined in 9 FAM 601.13 after consulting with your liaison in the Office of the Legal Adviser for Consular Affairs (L/CA).
 While the case is returned to USCIS via KCC for consideration, you should refuse applications under INA 221(g) in situations where the applicant overcomes INA 214(b) and otherwise qualifies for an H-2 visa.

 9 FAM 402.10-11 (U) Validity of H Visas